Gresford disaster: Background

 Lying east of the Bala Fault, the mine was extremely dry, unlike mines to the west of the fault, and was therefore prone to firedamp.
-The Main Coal in particular, which made up most of Gresford's output, was "of a very gassy nature".
+The Main coal in particular, which made up most of Gresford's output, was "of a very gassy nature".

 The explosion occurred within the main seam of Dennis.
 This section, which began more than 1.3 mi from the shaft bottom, was mined down a shallow gradient following the 1:10 dip of the seam.
 At the time of the disaster Dennis was divided into six "districts": 20's, 61's, 109's, 14's, 29's, and a very deep area known collectively as the "95's and 24's".
 Most districts in Dennis were worked by the longwall system where the coal face was mined in single blocks.
-Gresford was considered a modern pit by standards of the time and most districts in the Dennis section were mechanised except 20's and 61's, which were furthest from the main shaft (approximately 2.75 mi) and which were still worked by hand.
+Gresford was considered a modern pit by standards of the time and most districts in the Dennis section were mechanised except 20's and 61's, which were farthest from the main shaft (approximately 2.75 mi) and which were still worked by hand.

 Evidence given at the inquiry into the disaster suggested there were a number of adverse conditions in the pit prior to the explosion.
 Firstly, underground mine ventilation in some districts of Dennis was probably inadequate; in particular, the 14's and 29's districts were notorious for poor air quality.
 The main return airway for the 109's, 14's and 29's districts was said to be 4 ft by 4 ft and far too small to provide adequate ventilation.
 Secondly, working conditions in the 2600 ft deep 95's and 24's district were always uncomfortably hot.
 Thirdly, it was alleged, there were also numerous breaches of safety regulations leading to the districts being in an unfit condition to operate.